Vanilla bean marshmallow laced with dark chocolate, a layer of salted caramel on the bottom all held upright by a graham cracker crust.

 Grind the crackers into crumbs and melt the butter.
 Combine them until the mixture is like wet sand.
 If it seems overly dry, add a bit more melted butter.
 Press the mix into the bottom of the pan in an even layer.

-Bake for 10 minutes then let cool while you make the caramel.
+Bake for 10 minutes then let cool completely before you make the caramel.

 Make the caramel